Planning a Beautiful Homeschool Graduation Ceremony

 Do keep in mind that a few colleges require a copy of a high school diploma for the final admissions procedures.
 Waiting too long for a graduation ceremony may delay important paperwork for several weeks.
 Call your preferred college to inquire.

-Homeschool Graduation Announcements
+Send out Graduation Announcements

 Once you have a location and date, it’s time to send out the graduation announcements.
-Make certain you don’t invite more people than will fit within your venue.
+Make certain you don’t invite more people than will fit within your venue!
 Most places have a limit of the number of people allowed at any given time.

 Remember to send announcements to family and friends who live out of town.
 They love to stay connected to children in their lives even if they cannot make the trip to attend in person.

-Homeschool Graduation Cap & Gown and Diploma
+Cap & Gown and Diploma